gvwilson/sensibleadventures/cloudherd/new.md

 all you do---ride.
 Understood?"

 Noxy nodded, trying and failing to suppress a triumphant grin.
-"Yes, *amma*."
+"Yes, *anna*."
 As she turned to go, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time too."

 Rockfalls and avalanches were common in the mountains, and more than a